 Testing Dates and Procedures for Year 8 to Year 10.

-Tests at Dane Court are arranged according to demand, and usually take place on the first week of each month at 9:30am except during holidays.
+Tests at Dane Court are arranged according to demand, and usually take place twice a term.

 Please telephone or email the school office if you would like your son/daughter to take the test.
 If you email, please make sure that you have a reply, to confirm that your email has been received.
 We will need to know your child’s full name, date of birth, current school, a contact telephone number, home address and which languages have been studied in order to register for a test.
-A faster response can be given if email is used.
-We regard dealing with admissions as a high priority and it is important we have your name and contact details correct; with this in mind please do not leave messages on the school answering machine.
-On the day of the test, please follow the signs to the school office.
-Unfortunately, we cannot test if you are late.
-Please also note that you need to have contacted Kent LEA for an In-Year Admissions Form to apply for a place at Dane Court.
+We regard dealing with admissions as a high priority and it is important we have your name and contact details correct.

 We endeavour to give you the results of the test as soon as possible the following day.
 The school cannot offer a place to a student, without passing the test.